-When the power plants are being prequalified with the battery that only exists once in the pool, the marketable power for power plant 1 increases by 1 MW, for power plant 2 by 1 MW and for power plant 3 by 2 MW.
+Generator 1 Generator 2 Generator 3 Pool contribution Prequalified as RPU 7 8 5 20 Prequalified as RPG, in combination with the same battery respectively 8 9 7 22 pool, the marketable power for power plant 1 increases by 1 MW, for power plant 2 by 1 MW and for power plant 3 by 2 MW.
 For determining the contribution to the pool, the group is taken into account for which the battery results in the highest increase in marketable power.
 In the present example this would be the group with power plant 3.
 The contribution to the pool is thus the sum of the capacity of power plant 1, power plant 2, and the group consisting of power plant 3 and battery, which is 22 MW in total.